-A detailed summary of the objections, against the specific design elements of SPP7.3 and general comments on the development, is provided at Attachment 10 to this Report.
+A detailed summary of the objections, against the specific design elements of SPP7.3 and general comments on the development, is provided at Attachment 10 to Report CJ074-06/20.

 Council's planning representative (consultant) has assessed the application and considered the submissions received during consultation.
-A report detailing the consultant's recommendation is provided as Attachment 8 to this Report.
-The consultant's assessment of the development against the planning framework is provided as Attachment 9 to this Report.
+A report detailing the consultant's recommendation is provided as Attachment 8 to Report CJ074-06/20.
+The consultant's assessment of the development against the planning framework is provided as Attachment 9 to Report CJ074-06/20.